kiki-kanri/kikiutils-node-mongoose/README.md

 - Enhanced `toJSON` method with normalization functions:
   - Auto-converts `_id` to `id`
-  - Removes `private` fields from the JSON output (if using the normalize plugin)
+  - Removes `private` fields from the JSON output
   - Converts `Decimal128` fields to strings
   - Removes `__v` version key
 - Commonly used schema settings for fast schema creation with `createCommonMongooseSchemas`.